LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

 The main reason to run these commands is to get the centre of the extracted electrode and to get a visual report to control the electrode placement.

-1. Open a terminal in the cylinder-roi directory (right click anywhere in the directory and select `Open in terminal`)
+1. Open a terminal in the cylinder-roi directory (right-click anywhere in the directory and select `Open in terminal`)

-2. The packages to run the python scripts are installed into a virtual environment.
+2. The packages to run the Python scripts are installed into a virtual environment.
 If this environment is not active, the scripts will throw a "ModuleNotFound" error.
 Activate the virtual environment by typing the following command in the terminal and execute the command by pressing